Fill out the form below and we'll contact you and answer all of your questions.

 Catalog requirements apply specifically to degree program requirements.
 CSU Global reserves the right to change, modify, or cancel any course, program, procedure, policy, financial requirement, or disciplinary arrangement set forth in this catalog whenever, in its sole discretion, it determines such action to be appropriate.
 Updates and changes (SAP, financial aid, etc.) other than degree requirements will apply to all students from the policy's effective date.
 Furthermore, CSU Global will not be responsible for any failure to present or complete any course or program or to perform any other activity, function, or obligation mentioned in this catalog.

-CSU Global offers 120 credit bachelor of science degree completion programs as well as 30-36 credit master of science and master's degree programs.
+CSU Global offers 120 credit bachelor of science degree completion programs, 30-36 credit master of science and master's degree programs, 4 credit graduate and 6 credit undergraduate certificates.
 All credits are calculated in semester hours.

 Students must register for all required courses and be in Good Academic Standing with the university to apply for graduation.
 Degrees are conferred at the end of the month in which all requirements have been met.

 Students who do not meet degree requirements within the month they have applied for graduation must reapply.
 Students should contact their advisor with any questions regarding how to apply for graduation.

 Undergraduate students will be eligible for Latin honors designation on their transcript, diploma, and at commencement, if they complete their program with a cumulative GPA falling in the following ranges.